vkhazin/fe-intro-courseware/README.md

 ## Pre-requisites

-* Laptop with Chrome browser installed and connected to the Internet using WiFi access provided by the facility
+* Laptop with Chrome browser installed and connected to the Internet using WiFi access
-* Familiar with the world wide web and a web browser as a user
+* Familiar with the world wide web and a web browser
+* Has access to a personal email while in the classroom to confirm registration
+* Accustom to searching for information on the Internet
+* Able to register on websites with a Gmail account or with a personal email address
 * Comfortable with using online tools, course reference, and external materials
-* Able to register on a website with a Gmail account or with a personal email address
-* Has access to a personal email while in the classroom

 ## Outline